Corvina-R-D/corvina-device-sdk-node/app/libs/device-client/envs.md

  will simulate sending both `struct` as a whole, and `struct.Tag1` and `struct.Tag2` as single properties.

 In particular, the whole simulated structure can be attached to a Corvina structure only if the set of properties matches (same names, case sensitive).

-### Using the example rest interface

-It is possible to send generic JSON posting to the `/device/json` endpoint.

-Each of the JSON properties posted will be advertised to the cloud with the corresponding JSON paths.